oprogramador/plezuro_js/doc/rst/source/tutorial/browser_programming/html_dom_methods/index.rst

 **onkeypress**

-It fires after when a key is being pressed (even multiple times).
+It fires when a key is being pressed (even multiple times).

 **onkeyup**